 - Guidelines to be extended until August 31, 2020

 With these guidelines in mind, we do encourage you to spend time in your garden.
 Our community gardens can provide much solace and sanity when everything else is so disrupted.
 They provide a great environment for you to have minimal, distant contact with others, relieve some stress, grow (and harvest) food and be outdoors.

 First and foremost, take care of yourselves during this time.
 Your health and safety are our top priority during the days ahead.
 Practice the simple measures that have been identified to protect ourselves and others, and certainly stay home if you feel ill.

-Let’s keep these principles and best practices in place until June 30 and reconsider things then.
 Thanks for continuing the CGT gardening tradition in this difficult time.